torvalds/linux/Documentation/admin-guide/reporting-issues.rst

    running.

  * Reproduce the issue with the kernel you just installed.
-If it doesn't show up there, head over to the instructions for issues only happening with stable and longterm kernels.
+If it doesn't show up there, scroll down to the instructions for issues only happening with stable and longterm kernels.

  * Optimize your notes: try to find and write the most straightforward way to